ian-wheeler/meriplex-obsidian-vault/Meetings/20240607-Opportunity-Pains-Meeting.md

 - Monthly Recurring
 - Revenue Fields

+---

 Issue: `Shipping Contact` is a required field in CW-Manage
 Solution: Add the `Shipping Contact` field to SF

+---

 Issue: `Board` routing on ticket creation from SF to CW is incorrect
+Solution:
-Solution: IF `Opportunity Type` in SF is `3.
-Non-Recurring Revenue` create the ticket on the NRR Quoting board in CW; else create the ticket on the MRR Quoting board.
+	IF `Opportunity Type` in SF is `3.
+Non-Recurring Revenue` Create the ticket on the NRR Quoting board in CW; ELSE create the ticket on the MRR Quoting board.

 | SR_Board_RecID | Board_Name           | Owner_Level_RecID | Billing_Unit_RecID |
 |----------------|----------------------|-------------------|--------------------|
 | 532            | NRR - Quoting        | 11                | 6                  |
 | 21             | Sales - Quoting Team | 11                | 6                  |

+---

 Issue: Time wasted closing quoting tickets
-Solution: When an Opportunity webhook is received with the following,
+Request A: When an Opportunity webhook is received with the following,
 1. `lastUpdated` = `CW-SELL` AND
 2. `Type` = `3.
 Non-Recurring Revenue`

-	Action:
-	- Mark all `Resources` as `Done`
-	- Change status to ">Quote Delivered"
-	- Notify the user that the quote is delivered via existing notification system

 ```JSON
 {